-467 When considering the standard deviations for each elevation we again see that they are reduced 468 (see diamonds Figure 8).
-Though the change in standard deviation with height is qualitatively 469 similar to Case1.
-We find that the shape of the correlation function is similar, but the length scales 470 are shorter than those calculated in Case 1 (not shown).
-The variation in the correlation length 471 scale with elevation, height and range is, however, unaltered.
+When considering the standard deviations for each elevation we again see that they are reduced (see diamonds in Fig. 8), although the change in standard deviation with height is qualitatively similar to case 1.
+We find that the shape of the correlation function is similar, but the length scales are shorter than those calculated in case 1 (not shown).
+The variation in the correlation length scale with elevation, height, and range is, however, unaltered.

-For this case we have calculated observation error statistics using different background error statistics which have larger variances and correlation length scales.
-We find that:
+For this case we have calculated observation error statistics using different background error statistics that have larger variances and correlation length scales.
+We find the following:

-Estimated observation error standard deviations (length scales) are smaller (shorter) when using the alternative background error statistics with larger standard deviations and longer correlation length scales.
+• Estimated observation error standard deviations (length scales) are smaller (shorter) when using the alternative background error statistics with larger standard deviations and longer correlation length scales.
 This result follows the theoretical work of Waller et al. (2016).